 Being around grandchildren and younger neighbors and family members is a good way for seniors to increase their longevity.
 Intergenerational relationships can give your loved one a renewed sense of worth as well as a boost in energy.
 Interacting with younger adults and children could help your loved one feel like life is worth living, which leads to longevity.

-For families living in Sonoma County, California, respite care can be a wonderful solution when their aging loved ones need companionship and socialization a few hours a week or just need minor assistance with daily household tasks.
+For families living in Santa Rosa, California, respite care can be a wonderful solution when their aging loved ones need companionship and socialization a few hours a week or just need minor assistance with daily household tasks.
 At Home Care Assistance, we thrive on helping seniors maintain their independence while living in the comfort of home.

 6. Laughing Often

 Laughter is often the best medicine for older adults.
 The more your loved one laughs, the better his or her overall health may be.
 Laughter can lower blood pressure levels, reduce pain, and boost the immune system.
 All of these things could lead to a better quality of life and an increase in longevity.

 The senior years are not the time to become lazy and less energized.
 The more active your loved one is, the more likely his or her odds of increasing longevity are.
 Encourage your loved one to stay physically active.

 Here are some of the best physical activities for seniors: